xmrsale/XMR-Sale/README.md

 * Different price feeds with various currencies
 * Tell us what you, the community, desire!
 I intent to many other features alongside the CCS milestones.

 We have put a few weeks work into getting this project into a functioning state, including some of our own desired features.
-It also now supports docker and 0-conf payments!
+We recently support:
+* docker
+* 0-conf payments
+* Woocommerce plugin is fixed and working!.
 Also we've put a basic monero theme in for now.
 We kind of like the basic style, but will modernise over time.

 Donation Button     ----->  |  Monero Payment Gateway